ammiranda/CS372/Project1/README.txt

 Either the server or client can type '\quit' to close the connected client connection.

 The server will then wait for another client to connect until a SIGINT signal is intercepted.

+The client and server code were tested on flip1.engr.oregonstate.edu